Characterisation of the first wafer-scale prototype for the ALICE ITS3 upgrade: the monolithic stitched sensor (MOSS): Pixel matrix characterisation

-Figures~\ref{fig:spatial_resolution_top} and \ref{fig:spatial_resolution_bottom} show the spatial resolution and average cluster size for $\SI{22.5}{\micro\meter}$ and $\SI{18.0}{\micro\meter}$ pitches with a $\SI{2.5}{\micro\meter}$ gap, as functions of the average threshold for different irradiation levels: non-irradiated, an ionising radiation dose\footref{fn:tid} of $\SI{10}{kGy}$, and a non-ionising radiation dose\footref{fn:niel} of \SI{1e13}{\niel}.
+Figures~\ref{fig:spatial_resolution_top} and \ref{fig:spatial_resolution_bottom} show the spatial resolution and average cluster size for $\SI{22.5}{\micro\meter}$ and $\SI{18.0}{\micro\meter}$ pitches with a $\SI{2.5}{\micro\meter}$ gap, as functions of the average threshold for different irradiation levels: non-irradiated, an ionising radiation dose\footref{fn:tid} of $\SI{10}{kGy}$, and a non-ionising radiation fluence\footref{fn:niel} of \SI{1e13}{\niel}.
 After non-ionising irradiation, the average cluster size decreases at low thresholds, causing a corresponding degradation in spatial resolution of up to $\SI{0.3}{\micro\meter}$.

 At higher thresholds, no significant difference is observed between non-irradiated and NIEL-irradiated sensors, as signals from charge sharing at pixel borders already fall below threshold even without irradiation.
-Since ionising radiation affects only the in-pixel front-end, shifting the threshold and noise without impacting charge collection, cluster size or spatial resolution shows no significant effect caused by the delivered ionising dose, as expected.
+Since ionising radiation affects mostly the in-pixel front-end, shifting the threshold and noise without impacting charge collection, cluster size or spatial resolution shows no significant effect caused by the delivered ionising dose.